howard-stearns/FairShare/README.md

 The next group is needed for an MVP, but not necessarily required for establishing the basic behavior:

 - **UX design** - A delightful and easy-to-use experience requires two things that I don't have: 1) an understanding of who will use this and what they want to accomplish, and 2) UX talent.
 However, even within these constraints, the current "engineer's special" UI can surely be improved.
 - **State-tracking UI framework** - It's too early to pick a UI framework, _and_ I specifically want people to understand the current code without needing to first learn some specialist system.
 Thus everything is done in straight-up HTML + CSS + imperative Javascript.
-It would be more robust, and possibly less code, to use a system that tracked changes to ApplicationState and automatically updated all/only those parts of the UI that need to be updated.
+It would be more robust, and possibly less code, to use a system that tracked changes to ApplicationState and automatically updated all/only those parts of the UI that need to be updated. (_I should have done this from the start._)
-- **Funding** - Although the first group of items above can be done very cheaply, it is still non-zero.
-An actual release will require some resources, as will UX design.
+- **Funding** - An actual release will require some resources, as will UX design.
 - **Notifications** - An everyday/allday app like this is most convenient if it is running in the background, and notifies the user when they have received payment (or other _additional services_ activity, see below).
 Given the construction as a PWA, this is easily added (although some _App Ecosystem Integrations_ need notifications to flow through them.)

 Any of the following would be nice for an MVP, but it remains to be seen if they are absolutely necessary.
 It will likely depend on identifying a best first use-case, and the distribution mechanism for release.

 - **group statistics** - e.g., volume of transactions, inequality index, and balance of trade with other group’s currencies.
 This is omitted until we're happy with the basic operations.
 - **delegation** - giving your vote (on candidates, taxes, etc.) to someone else.
-(Not hard, just not necessary for the basics.)
+(Not terribly hard, just not necessary for the basics.)
 - **saving past transactions** - The verified transactions could be signed by the present members and stored for later review.
 - **external currency in/out** - If the other assumptions here are correct, then it might not be technically difficult to use some external currency in the FairShare group's exchange pool, and implement buying and selling FairShares through venmo/paypal for dollars, or through a blockchain.
 The regulatory requirements, however, are probably not simple, and could affect everything about the app.
 - **localization** - Languages, writing systems, and conventions from around the world.
 Depending on the use case, this may be a higher priority.